GitTools/GitVersion/docs/input/docs/build-server-support/build-server/octopus-deploy.md

 # Pull latest, fast-forward only so that it git stops if there is an error
 & git fetch origin
-& git checkout master
+& git checkout main
-& git merge origin/master --ff-only
+& git merge origin/main --ff-only

 # Determine version to release
 $output = & $gitversion /output json